jimatas/Developist.Core.Persistence/ReadMe.md

 You can optionally specify a custom `IRepositoryFactory` type, which will be used instead of the default factory to create the repositories that are returned by the `IUnitOfWork`'s `Repository<TEntity>()` method.
 The other optional parameter specifies the lifetime to register the `IUnitOfWork` dependency with.
 The default lifetime is `ServiceLifetime.Scoped`.

 ## Usage
-A typical usage scenario involves injecting the `IUnitOfWork` dependency through the consumer's constructor and subsequently querying for entities, and persisting them, using the `IRepository<TEntity>` instances that are obtained through the `IUnitOfWork`'s `Repository<TEntity>()` method as in the following example.
+A typical usage scenario involves injecting the `IUnitOfWork` dependency through the consumer's constructor.
+You can subsequently query for entities, and persist them, using the `IRepository<TEntity>` instances that are obtained through the `IUnitOfWork`'s `Repository<TEntity>()` method as in the following example.

 ```csharp
 public ConsumingService(IUnitOfWork uow)